-Now that I have a family of my own, I’m eager to start new traditions with my husband and our girls.
-I know they’re still too young for any major traditions to be meaningful or take root, but one thing I do want to instill in them now is the good habit of giving thanks.
+Now that I have a family of my own, I’m eager to start new traditions with them.
+I know my girls are still young and any major traditions may not yet be meaningful or take root, but one thing I do want to instill in them now is the good habit of giving thanks.

 And we have taught them the importance of being thankful and grateful.
 Our oldest was saying “kan-koo” (thank you) at 11 months.
-We’ve also made it a priority to sit down to eat together each day and hold hands as we thank God for our food and for blessing us.
+We’ve also made it a priority to sit down to eat together as often as possible and hold hands as we thank God for our food and for blessing us.
 Thankfulness should be a natural mindset as children grow up, as everything belongs to the Lord and He provides for His children according to His sovereign will.

 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.”
 1 Thessalonians 5:16-18

 But what happens if you’re not feeling especially grateful.